It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 - Locate and click the + icons of other standard steps you want to add.

-- Click Add Standard Step(s) button to add the steps to the recipe and close the Add Standard Step window.
+- Click Use Standard Step(s) button to add the steps to the recipe and close the Add Standard Step window.

-- The added steps are listed in the Preparation Steps section of the recipe slide-out panel; they are listed in the order in which the + icons were clicked.
+- The added steps are listed in the Preparation Steps section; they are listed in the order in which the + icons were clicked.
 You can adjust the step order by clicking and holding the = icon of a step and dragging the step to its desired position.

 - If you want to edit the content of a standard step, you can do so by clicking its edit icon (